-General Reserve and Bond Funds-Statement of Net Position (continued) loan portfolio.
-The reserve for loan loss for the homeownership loan portfolio decreased slightly.
+General Reserve and Bond Funds-Statement of Net Position (continued) As a result, the homeownership loan portfolio, now in runoff, will continue to shrink as repayments and prepayments are no longer offset by new loans.
+Instead, the portion of investments represented by MBS may increase as they are purchased in place of loans.
+The Agency also sells a portion of those MBS directly into the TBA market after hedging the interest rate risk with forward sales contracts at the time of loan commitment.
+The reduction in loans receivable during fiscal year 2020 was attributable to the runoff of the homeownership loan portfolio.
+The reserve for loan loss for the homeownership loan portfolio increased slightly.
 The reserve for loan loss for the home improvement loan portfolio increased due to a slight increase in the 120 day category.
 Amortizing multifamily loans at fixed interest rates, secured by first mortgages (referred to as the multifamily portfolio) exhibited little change in delinquency rate and the aggregate loan receivable balance.
 Minnesota Housing's primary loan programs offer fixed interest rate financing and therefore differ from the high risk characteristics associated with some adjustable payment loan products.
+The CARES Act provides that during the national emergency concerning the COVID Pandemic, borrowers with mortgage loans that are FHA insured, VA, HUD or USDA Rural Development guaranteed, or purchased or securitized by Fannie Mae or Freddie Mac can seek up to 360 days of payment forbearance.
+The Agency has chosen to grant similar forbearance relief for other single family homeownership and home improvement loans